United Nations Command–Rear: Formation

 Active hostilities concluded in 1953 and UN Command relocated from Japan to South Korea four years later.
 A 1954 Status of Forces Agreement (SOFA) between the United States (signed as "the Government of the United States of America acting as the Unified Command") with Japan required UN Command to maintain a presence in that nation as a precondition for continued use of Japanese territory for military purposes.
 A break in the presence of forces under UN command in Japan would cause the termination of the SOFA and allow Japan to reassert total sovereignty over its territory.
 (Note: In addition to the United States acting as the "Unified Command", the SOFA initially consisted of the following sending states: Canada, France, Italy, Thailand, New Zealand, South Africa, Australia, the Philippines, and the United Kingdom.
 Provision was made in it for additional states to accede to the agreement and be designated as sending states.
 As of 2011 the sending states consisted of the United States doing business as the "Unified Command", plus Australia, Canada, France, New Zealand, the Philippines, Thailand, Turkey, and the United Kingdom.)
 Specifically, Article 15 of the 1954 Status of Forces Agreement specifies that "this Agreement and agreed revisions thereof shall terminate on the date by which all the United Nations forces shall be withdrawn from Japan".

 United Nations Command–Rear was created as a legal construct to ensure the treaty requirements needed for indefinite use of Japanese territory were met, or what The Mandarin has described as "a form of legal trickery".
 UN Command–Rear describes its existence as one designed "to maintain the UN‐GOJ SOFA [United Nations-Government of Japan Status of Forces Agreement]".

 Upon formation of UN Command–Rear, it was decided that it should be placed under an officer who was not American so that it would not appear to be "a parochial US organisation".
 From 1957 to 1976, Thailand supplied an officer to UN Command–Rear, following which command responsibilities were assumed by the United Kingdom for two years.
 From 1978 until at least 1987, the Philippines provided an officer to lead UN Command Rear.
 It was reported that UN Command-Rear was under the command of a US Army Colonel before 2010.
 Since 2010, Australia has made an officer available to the United States to be placed in command of UN Command–Rear.
+Canada, France, Italy, New Zealand and Turkey have yet to assign military officers to command UNC-Rear.

 In 2007, UN Command–Rear relocated from its longtime headquarters at Camp Zama to Yokota Air Base.